 What is the ADA?

 The ADA became law in 1990.
 The ADA is a civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life, including employment, transportation, public accommodation, communications, and governmental activities.
-The ADA is enforced by the Department of Labor (DOL), the Equal Employment Opportunity Commission (EEOC), the Department of Transportation (DOT), the Federal Communications Commission (FCC), and the Department of Justice (DOJ).
+The ADA is enforced by the Department of Labor (DOL), the EEOC, the Department of Transportation (DOT), the Federal Communications Commission (FCC), and the Department of Justice (DOJ).

-Of the roughly 97,000 discrimination charges that the EEOC receives every year, nearly 26 percent are related to claims of disability discrimination.
+Of the roughly 97,000 discrimination charges that the EEOC receives every year, nearly 26 percent are related to claims of disability discrimination (stat from 2014).